getsolus/help-center-docs/docs/packaging/eopkg-configuration.md

 # Modifying the Eopkg Configuration

+The eopkg configuration file changes how eopkg works.
+The first section in the config has settings for the process of building a package.
+The second section allows you to configure the directories that eopkg uses for various operations.
+Lastly, the `general` section contains settings for the general operation of eopkg.

 ## Copying the default configuration

 Solus aims to be a stateless operating system, so the default configuration file for eopkg is saved to `/usr/share/defaults/eopkg/eopkg.conf`.
 To modify the configuration, you'll have to start by copying the default configuration file into `/etc/eopkg` so it will override the default file: